alexandra-simeonova/drafts/structure.md

 <details>
 <summary>Micro frontend basic view settings</summary>

  Micro frontends, also referred to as views, are an essential part of the Luigi application.
 To configure a micro frontend which should be displayed on a given navigation node, simply add the **viewUrl** property to the node and specify the link to your micro frontend.
+To create a view, you need to use the Luigi Client.
+Find the documentation and instructions [here](luigi-client.md).

  >**NOTE:** The viewUrl can be either an internal link, external link, or pathSegment.
 The first two options have to be surrounded by single quotes, while pathSegment does not.